Adam-Collier/portfolio-site/content/resources/toolbelt/index.md

 [Notion](https://www.notion.so) - Collaboration/Notes - Write, plan, collaborate, and get organized.
 A really great tool for note taking and prepping/recording meeting notes.
 Now it's free for personal accounts!

+## Sharing
+[Carbon](https://carbon.now.sh/) - Share Code Images - Create and share beautiful images of your source code.
+Images can easily be shared to twitter or you can download the images files and share that way.

 ## Thinking

 [Untools](https://untools.co/) - Thinking/Learning - A collection of thinking tools and frameworks to help you solve problems, make decisions and understand systems.
 I've not read a lot of it yet but it seems pretty cool.